This week's personal loan rates fall for 3-year loans, while 5-year terms rise

 Average personal loan interest rates

 Average personal loan interest rates have decreased over the last seven days for 3-year loans and increased for 5-year loans.
-While 3-year loan rates edged down by 0.08 percentage points, rates on 5-year loans increased by 1.34 percentage points.
-Interest rates for 3- and 5-year terms remain higher than they were this time last year, up 0.55 percentage points for 3-year terms and up 2.06 percentage points for 5-year terms.
+While 3-year loan rates fell by 0.23 percentage points, rates on 5-year loans rose by 0.22 percentage points.
+Interest rates for 3- and 5-year terms remain higher than they were this time last year, up 0.53 percentage points for 3-year terms and up 2.31 percentage points for 5-year terms.

 Still, borrowers can take advantage of interest savings with a 3- or 5-year personal loan, as both loan terms offer lower interest rates on average than higher-cost borrowing options such as credit cards.